Braces at Age 8: Is Early Orthodontic Treatment Right for Your Child?

 Parental Role and Support

-• Education: Understanding the treatment plan and its objectives.
+• Education: Knowledge of the treatment plan and its goals.

-• Encouragement: Motivating the child to adhere to orthodontic guidelines.
+• Encouragement: Encouraging the child to comply with orthodontic instructions.

-• Monitoring: Ensuring proper oral hygiene and attending scheduled appointments.
+• Monitoring: Compliance with oral hygiene and appointments.

 Active parental involvement can significantly enhance treatment outcomes.